gjumaan/olympics-tourism-trends/README.md

 # olympics-tourism-project
-Analyzing the trends in tourism data for a nation hosting the olympics
+Analyzing the trends in tourism and medal count data for a nation hosting the olympics